-In order to harmonize future realizations of the ETRS89 overall Europe, the EUREF Technical Working Group (TWG) recommends the adoption of the ETRF2000 as a conventional frame of the ETRS89 system.
+In order to harmonize future realizations of the ETRS89 overall Europe, the EUREF Technical Working Group (TWG) recommends not to use the ETRF2005 and rather to adopt the ETRF2000 as a conventional frame of the ETRS89 system.
 This decision was taken by the TWG, noticing that coordinate shifts at epochs posterior to 1989.0 occur between ETRF ${yy}$ frames which are originally due to equivalent shifts between the global ITRF frames.
-This is the example of coordinate shifts at epochs posterior to 1989.0 between ETRF2000 and ETRF2005.
-These shifts are due, mainly, to the Z-translation rate of 1.8 mm/yr between ITRF2000 and ITRF2005 as well as to the refined rotation rate values (\dot{R}{YY}) listed in Table 4.
+This is the example of coordinate shifts at epochs posterior to 1989.0 between ETRF2000 and

+ETRF2005.
+These shifts are due, mainly, to the Z-translation rate of 1.8 mm/yr between ITRF2000 and ITRF2005 as well as to the refined rotation rate values $(\dot{R}{YY})$ listed in Table 4.
 Therefore the adoption of the ETRF2000 as a conventional frame of the ETRS89 realization will minimize the coordinate shifts at epochs posterior to 1989.0 between different implementations of the ETRS89 in different European countries.
 Consequently, the European countries who will adopt the ETRS89 or want to redefine their national systems are encouraged to adopt the ETRF2000 frame and to express their station coordinates in that frame.
 The general procedure consists of two-step transformation:

-- Transform ITRF{yy} coordinates at the central epoch of the used observations into ITRF2000 using the IERS/ITRF published values which could be derived from Table 1 and 2 of this memo: - Use the usual transformation formula of this memo allowing to transform from ITRF2000 to ETRF2000.
+- Transform ITRFyy coordinates at the central epoch of the used observations into ITRF2000 using the IERS/ITRF published values which could be derived from Table 1 and 2 of this memo; - Use the usual transformation formula of this memo allowing to transform from ITRF2000 to ETRF2000.

 In fact the two-step transformation procedure could be performed in one step using 14 transformation parameters.
-Table 5 lists as an example these 14 parameters to be used when transforming ITRF2005 into ETRF2000.
-These parameters were computed by the summation of the transformation ITRF2005-To-ITRF2000 and ITRF2000-To-ETRF2000.
+Table 5 lists the 14 parameters to be used when transforming from ITRF ${yy}$ into ETRF2000.
+These parameters were computed by the summation of the transformation ITRF ${yy}$ -To-ITRF2000 and ITRF2000-To-ETRF2000.
 The transformation ITRF2000-To-ETRF2000 consists of the translation parameters which are taken from Table 3 of this memo and the rotation rates from Table 4, whereas the rotation parameters at epoch 2000.0 are computed by multiplying the rotation rates by 11, i.e. (2000.0 - 1989.0).

 The user should be aware that the transformation parameters listed in Table 5 are expressed at epoch 2000.0.
-Since the transformation should be performed at the central epoch (t_c) of the used observations, then these transformation parameters should be propagated at epoch t_c , using:
+Since the transformation should be performed at the central epoch $(t_c)$ of the used observations, then these transformation parameters should be propagated at epoch $t_c$ , using:

-$$P(t_c) = \dot{P}.(t_c - 2000.0)$$
+$$P(t_c) = P(2000.0) + \dot{P}.(t_c - 2000.0)$$

-where \dot{P} designates the rate of any one of the 7 parameters.
+where $\dot{P}$ designates the rate of any one of the 7 parameters.
+Therefore the 7 parameters propagated at epoch $t_c$ should be used to transform GPS coordinates from ITRF2005 to ETRF2000.

 Moreover, in order to benefit from the ITRF2005 solution, the TWG has also recommended that all European stations coordinates (GPS, VLBI, SLR and DORIS) which are available in the ITRF2005 to be expressed in the ETRF2000 frame and to call the resulting set of coordinates (positions and velocities) ETRF2000(R05).
+Similarly, the European station coordinates available in ITRF2008 solution (Altamimi et al., 2011) were also expressed in ETRF2000 and the corresponding list is called ETRF2000(R08).
+These two lists are available at ftp://euref.ensg.ign.fr.

-This list is available at http:...
-It should be noted that this general two-step (or 14 parameter transformation) procedure could be applied to any other ETRF{yy} instead of ETRF2000.
-For instance, if a country has adopted ETRF93 and for legal reasons wants to stick to that frame, then their GPS station coordinates expressed in recent ITRF version (say ITRF2005) should first be transformed in ITRF93 and subsequently transformed in ETRF93 using the formula of this memo.
+It should be noted that this general two-step (or 14 parameter transformation) procedure could be applied to any other $\mathrm{ETRF}{yy}$ instead of $\mathrm{ETRF2000}$ .
+For instance, if a country has adopted $\mathrm{ETRF93}$ and for legal reasons wants to stick to that frame, then their GPS station coordinates expressed in recent ITRF version (say ITRF2005) should first be transformed in ITRF93 and subsequently transformed in $\mathrm{ETRF93}$ using the formula of this memo.